Weapon H

-Weapon H (Clayton Cortez) is the name of a fictional character appearing in American comic books published by Marvel Comics.
+Weapon H (Clayton Cortez) is a character appearing in American comic books published by Marvel Comics.

 Publication history

-The character, created by Greg Pak and Mike Deodato, first appeared in The Totally Awesome Hulk #21 (September 2017) during the "Weapons of Mutant Destruction" storyline.
+The character was created by Greg Pak and Mike Deodato, and first appeared in The Totally Awesome Hulk #21 (September 2017) during the "Weapons of Mutant Destruction" storyline.

-Weapon H later gained his own comic series that details what he has been up to since the end of the "Weapons of Mutant Destruction" storyline.
+Weapon H later received a solo series that detailed the character’s adventures since the end of the "Weapons of Mutant Destruction" storyline.

 Fictional character biography

 Origin

-Clayton Cortez was an ex-military mercenary working for Eaglestar who was hired to eliminate the villagers in Ujanka for interfering with Roxxon's pipeline work.
-Feeling remorse for his actions, Clayton killed his own men and spared the villagers.
-For his betrayal, he was kidnapped and sold to Aliana Alba of Weapon X.
+Clayton Cortez is an ex-military mercenary working for Eaglestar who is hired to eliminate the villagers in Ujanka for interfering with Roxxon's pipeline work.
+Feeling remorse for his actions, Clayton kills his own men and spares the villagers.
+For his betrayal, he is kidnapped and sold to Aliana Alba of Weapon X.

 Weapons of Mutant Destruction

-Clayton was infused with DNA harvested from Amadeus Cho and Old Man Logan, as well as being subjected to the adamantium-bonding process and being injected with nanites reverse-engineered from Lady Deathstrike's nanites.
-Much of his brain was left intact so that he could be better disciplined.
+Clayton is infused with DNA harvested from Amadeus Cho and Old Man Logan, as well as being subjected to the adamantium-bonding process and being injected with nanites reverse-engineered from Lady Deathstrike's nanites.
+Much of his brain is left intact so that he can be better disciplined.
 Clayton's hybrid form resembles a gray-skinned Hulk with retractable claws and adamantium protrusions on his back, shoulders, and legs.
-Eventually, Clayton was released as H-Alpha who along with his more primitive precursor H-Beta fought Amadeus and the current team known as Weapon X. H-Alpha proved superior, killing H-Beta before engaging the Hulk.
-Clayton regained much of his humanity, even though he tried to kill Alba, and soon fled the battle.
+Eventually, Clayton is released as H-Alpha and sent to battle Amadeus and Weapon X alongside his more primitive precursor H-Beta.
+H-Alpha proves superior, killing H-Beta before engaging Amadeus.
+Clayton regains much of his humanity and flees.

-Now calling himself Weapon H, Clayton set out to find every Eaglestar facility that carried information about himself and his family.
-Alba caught up to him and injected nanites into his body so that he would not be able to resist her command.
-He once again encountered the Weapon X team, but the new Wolverine managed to break him free.
-Clayton resumed his mission to destroy the Eaglestar facilities.
+Now calling himself Weapon H, Clayton sets out to find every Eaglestar facility that carried information about himself and his family.
+Alba catches up to him and injects nanites into his body so that he will not be able to resist her commands.
+He once again encounters the Weapon X team, but the new Wolverine manages to break him free.